atlasat/api-call/README.md

 | 2560  | 8×      | 160 ms        | 160 ms          | ⭐ **OPTIMAL**     |
 | 2880  | 9×      | 180 ms        | 180 ms          | High efficiency    |

-> ⚖️ Recommendation: 2560-byte packets (160 ms) provide the best
+> ⚖️ Recommendation: 2560-byte packets (160 ms) provide the best in condition network latency range 0 - 1ms
 > trade-off between latency and transmission overhead in most VoIP or streaming scenarios.

+#### Best Practice

+Packet size optimal: 2560 bytes (160 ms)

+**ℹ️ Important Note:**

+The chunk duration of 160 ms refers to the amount of audio contained within each packet, not the total latency experienced by the user.
+The actual total latency is calculated as:
+Total Latency = Chunk Duration + Network Latency (client ↔ server)

+> ⚠️ If the network latency is 50 ms, (160ms - 50ms) the maximum timing duration should be approximately 100 ms.

 #### ✅ Acknowledgment Response: